Giant antpitta: Status and conservation

-With deforestation having claimed much suitable habitat already, the giant antpitta is classified as vulnerable species by the IUCN.
-Between 2000 and 2004, it had been uplisted to endangered status, as it was feared that habitat destruction was accelerating in the few areas where the birds were known to exist.
-This turned out less bad than assumed, and the species was downlisted again in 2004.
-Still, it considered threatened and is known in less than 10 locations (a total of 1,900 square kilometers), with habitat continuing to decline in quality and quantity and some subpopulations on the brink of complete extinction.
+With deforestation having claimed much suitable habitat already, the giant antpitta is classified as a vulnerable species by the IUCN.
+Between 2000 and 2004, it was uplisted to endangered status, as it was feared that habitat destruction was accelerating in the few areas where the birds were known to exist.
+This turned out to be less bad than assumed, and the species was downlisted again in 2004.
+Still, it is considered threatened and is known in less than 10 locations (a total of 1,900 square kilometers), with habitat continuing to decline in both quality and quantity, and some subpopulations on the brink of complete extinction.
 Also, it is estimated to number less than 2,500 mature birds, with less than 1,000 in any one subpopulation.

-The main threats are unsustainable logging, as well as land conversion for agriculture or narcotics plantations.
-Only in the range of the nominate subspecies does deforestation seem to have declined to levels where the species can be considered relatively secure; elsewhere, it is still extensive and may even threaten protected areas.
+The main threats are unsustainable logging and land conversion for agriculture or narcotic plantations.
+Only within the range of the nominate subspecies does deforestation appear to have declined to levels where the species can be considered relatively secure; elsewhere, it remains extensive and may even threaten protected areas.

 Puracé National Natural Park is the most likely site to hold any remaining population of G. g. lehmanni.
-The La Planada Nature Reserve subpopulation may have recently gone extinct; it was not found anymore in the 1990s.
+The La Planada Nature Reserve subpopulation may have recently gone extinct; it was not found in the 1990s.
 G. g. hylodroma is found in Mindo-Nambillo Protection Forest, Bosque Integral Otonga, Refugio Paz de Aves near Nanegalito, Pacha Quindi Nature Refuge and Botanical Gardens, and the Maquipucuna and Río Guajalito forest reserves.
-Around these protected areas, deforestation is severe however.
+However, around these protected areas, deforestation is severe.
 The nominate subspecies occurs in the protected forests of Antisana Ecological Reserve and San Isidro Lodge.